JakeSteam/blog-programming/_posts/2018-12-28-using-sharex-to-take-screenshots-and-upload-them-to-a-private-imgur-album.md

 ---
 id: 2265
-title: 'Using ShareX to take screenshots and upload them to a private Imgur album'
+title: "Using ShareX to take screenshots and upload them to a private Imgur album"
-date: '2018-12-28T14:58:20+00:00'
+date: "2018-12-28T14:58:20+00:00"
-author: 'Jake Lee'
+author: "Jake Lee"
 layout: post
 permalink: /using-sharex-to-take-screenshots-and-upload-them-to-a-private-imgur-album/
 image: /wp-content/uploads/2018/12/FOLT86E.png
 categories:
   - Tips
 tags:
   - Imgur
   - Screenshot
   - ShareX
   - Sharing
 ---

 The ability to quickly share screenshots with others is essential to day to day conversation / work, especially when talking to people in other offices or countries.
 The built in Windows Snipping Tool has good basic functionality (e.g. press Win + Shift + S to select an area to copy), but lacks any image uploading functionality, or advanced editing.